bcm-uga/medepir/README.md

 # medepir
 Data challenge methods

-The `medepir` package provides practical implementation of recommended guidelines for inference of cell-type proportions with confounders, based on non-neagtive matrix factorization of DNA methylation data.
+The `medepir` package (MEthylation DEconvoluation PIpeline in R) provides practical implementation of recommended guidelines for inference of cell-type proportions with confounders, based on non-negative matrix factorization of DNA methylation data.

 ## Installation